nutanix-japan/ocp-gitp/docs/ocp_ntnx_hci/ocp_vms.md

 As discussed in the previous section about the Calm blueprints,

-1. Blueprint 1 (XYZ_OCP_Prov_VM) - provisions a OCP provisioning VM with Calm action to deploy OCP
+1. Blueprint 1 (ocpuserXX_OCP_Prov_VM) - provisions a OCP provisioning VM with Calm action to deploy OCP
-2. Blueprint 2 (XYZ_OCP_Master_Worker) - is called by a Calm action in `Blueprint 1` with all the necessary information that `Blueprint 2` needs to run
+2. Blueprint 2 (ocpuserXX_OCP_Master_Worker) - is called by a Calm/NCM action in `Blueprint 1` with all the necessary information that `Blueprint 2` needs to run

-Since we sucessfully setup OCP provisioning VM, we have to do the following to proceed:
+Since we successfully setup OCP provisioning VM, we have to do the following to proceed:

 1. Configure OCP VM Blueprint for environment information
 2. Call the `Deploy OCP` action in Blueprint 1 to deploy OCP cluster

 ## Configuring OCP VM Blueprint

-In this section we will configure the environemnt for the OCP VM blueprint to run.
+In this section we will configure the environment for the OCP VM blueprint to run.
 This will include the following:

 -   Credentials (SSH Private Key) for the services
 -   Confirming OCP DNS endpoint for the services
 -   NICs are auto selected during execution

-:::caution Are Calm endpoints setup?
+:::caution Are the Calm endpoints setup and ready?

 Calm automatically assigns endpoint to Calm Actions as endpoint is created in your previous labs Calm endpoint section.
 It is important to confirm end points for actions in the lab.